-Mom bloggers have taken a responsibility to be honest, maintain integrity and provide precise information for other mothers to reap benefit for their families.
+Mom bloggers have taken a responsibility, to be honest, maintain the integrity and provide precise information for other mothers to reap the benefit for their families.

 This is how and why mommy bloggers have made and will continue to make a positive and reinforcing impact on the opinions of what products other Canadians will choose for the emotional and physical health of their families.